 Adopting this rather difficult option of mobilising tribal and marginal farmers which required long gestation and substantial investment exposure has not only created a source of sustainable livelihoods for a large number of poor families, but has generated large-scale green cover that contributes significantly to soil conservation and carbon sequestration.

 The recently introduced agro-forestry model, which combines tree growing with field crop production, ensures both food and wood security as well as helps in the conservation of precious natural resources.
 ITC has been conferred the Forest Management certification from the Forest Stewardship Council, which confirms compliance with the highest international benchmarks of plantation management in terms of being environmentally responsible, socially beneficial and economically viable.

-Today, ITC’s Afforestation Programme coupled with the Agro Forestry Programme covers over 249,000 hectares and has provided over 112 million person-days of employment.
-In addition, the plantations have also helped sequester 5,121 KT of CO2 in 2015-16 and played a major role in maintaining ITC’s carbon positive status over the past 11 years.
+Today, ITC's Afforestation Programme coupled with the Agro Forestry Programme covers over 720,300 acres and has provided over 131 million person-days of employment.
+In addition, the plantations have also helped sequester over 5,400 KT of CO2 in 2017-18 and play a major role in maintaining ITC's carbon positive status over the past 13 years.